Kulan Gath: Conan era

-Modern adventures
+Modern day

-Millennia later, Kulan Gath returned to life in the modern world when the necklace that housed his essence turned up at a museum display in New York City.
-The necklace was donned by a night watchman; the sorcerer transformed the guard's body into a duplicate of his own, which he then possessed.
-He was defeated by Red Sonja, who had been temporarily reincarnated in the present day in the body of Mary Jane Watson, and her newfound ally Spider-Man.
-Spider-Man later tossed the necklace off a ferry bound for Staten Island, but it was found not long afterwards by a fisherman named Jaime Rodriquez; although Jaime resisted Kulan Gath, a mugger who subsequently killed him was considerably weaker in willpower, and when the mugger donned the necklace, he was possessed instantly and transformed by the wizard.
+Millennia later, Kulan Gath returns to life in the modern world when the amulet that houses his essence turns up at a museum display in New York City.
+He uses the amulet as a conduit to possess a night watchman working at the museum.
+Gath is defeated by Red Sonja, who had been temporarily reincarnated in the present day in the body of Mary Jane Watson, and her newfound ally Spider-Man.
+Spider-Man discards the amulet, which is found by a mugger.